jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 ![An example initial crew I might take.](img/selected-dupes.png){:class="img-responsive"}

-If you would like a more in-depth discussion of Dupe selection, check out the [Dupe Builds](dupe-builds) sub-guide!
+If you would like a more in-depth discussion of overall Dupe selection, check out the [Dupe Builds sub-guide](dupe-builds)!